zetkin/developer.zetkin.org/README.md

 If you prefer not to use Docker, you'll need to go to https://jekyllrb.com/ and follow the installation guidlines and step-by-step tutorial.

 ## Site structure
 In _data/resources.yml the data for the API is found.
-This file is generated with a script that is run in the zetkin/core project.
+This file can be generated with a script by Zetkin Platform developers.